EmreKilickiran/Bioinformatics-Projects/cross-omics-correlation-pipeline/README.md

 ## Context

 This pipeline was developed as part of a HiWi research position at the **Schneider Lab, Center for Regenerative Therapies Dresden (CRTD), TU Dresden**, investigating how periodontitis-driven oral dysbiosis reshapes the gut microbiome and accelerates liver fibroinflammation through the oral-gut-liver axis.
-The work resulted in co-authorship on a manuscript currently under peer review at *Nature Microbiome*.